 Finally, make sure you're giving your microbiome the help it needs to support your fertility with high quality prebiotic and probiotic supplementation.
-A good mix of prebiotic fibers will feed beneficial bacteria so they can crowd out the nasties, and a premium probiotic formula can help repopulate your gut with beneficial strains.
-One great place to start is with the Hyperbiotics Digestive Starter Pack, which contains our organic, food-based prebiotic powder to feed your good guys as well as PRO-15, which contains strains specifically shown to support male fertility.
+A good mix of prebiotic fibers will feed beneficial bacteria so they can crowd out the nasties, and a premium probiotic formula can help replenish your gut with beneficial strains.
+A great place to start is by supplementing with Prebiotic Powder and PRO-Men, a targeted probiotic formula designed for men's unique health needs to support men's energy levels, immune function, digestion, and prostate health.

 There's no denying that these are challenging times for male fertility, but there's no reason to give up hope, especially if you can get your bacterial allies on board.
 So be aware of what's going onto and into your body, give your system the building blocks it needs to support fertility, and be mindful of your microbial health––and you could see a difference sooner than you think!